-As the whole system is based on elections, Germany has a good number of political parties.
-The major ones are the conservatives (Christian Democratic Union/Christian Social Union), the labor party (Social Democratic Party), the Greens, traditionally environmental-friendly (Greens/Pact 90), the liberals (Free Democratic Party) and the leftists, a socialistic party (Die Linke).
+As the whole system is based on elections, Germany has a good number of political parties, which partially have a tradition of more than a one and a half centuries.
+The major ones are the conservatives (Christian Democratic Union/Christian Social Union), the labor party (Social Democratic Party, being in the tradition of the labor movement emerged with the industrialization in the second half of the 19th century), the Greens, having emerged from an environmental-friendly movement as of the 1980ies(Greens/Pact 90), the liberals (Free Democratic Party) and the leftists, a socialistic party (Die Linke,, in the tradition of German socialism).
 There is a considerable number of other parties on the political left and right as well.
-However, due to the fact that parties, which did not achieve 5% of the votes, cannot enter parliament except for in certain defined cases (minority parties or regional parties), the smaller parties do not play a considerable role.
+Parties, which do not achieve 5% of the votes, cannot enter parliament except for in certain defined cases (minority parties or regional parties).
+Therefore smaller parties do not play a considerable role.
+Only one extreme conservative/nationalistic party emerged after being founded in 2013 as a considerable political player, which is Alternative for Germany.
+That party has managed to join parliaments in Germany as of 2015.